 Those of us who work regularly on these issues are alarmed for two principal reasons.
 First, state and federal environmental oversight of the oil industry in the Arctic has been abhorrent.
 And second, engineers and other experts widely agree that the technology to contain oil spills in sea ice environments simply doesn’t exist.

 Experts point to a yawning gap in “oil spill response” capacities between Arctic and temperate zones.
-If oil is spilled in the Arctic, we should expect
+If oil is spilled in the Arctic, we should expect it to stay

 The Exxon Valdez disaster, the worst oil spill in US history, did catalyze improvements in the industry.
 But industry problems have persisted in the Arctic, including slipshod maintenance of key parts of the Trans Alaska Pipeline and North Slope oil facilities.